-In a surprising turn of events, India Vix has witnessed a jaw dropping plunge from its recent high of 83 to the current low of 49 in matter of days.
-The sharp fall in India vix has landed a fatal blow on Put option buyers.
-Massive melt down was triggered in Put options in the 9th April weekly contract as Nifty zoomed up.
+In a surprising turn of events, India VIX has witnessed a jaw-dropping plunge to the current low of 8.125.
+The sharp fall in India VIX has landed a fatal blow on Put option buyers.
+Massive meltdown was triggered in Put options in the 22nd June weekly contract as Bank Nifty zoomed up.
 So why did Put option buyers get trapped?
-The answer is very simple, they ignored warning signs from the recent drift in market volatility.
+The answer is very simple; they ignored warning signs from the recent drift in market volatility.
 They were busy identifying a contra trade.
 Volatility drift is extremely powerful.
 It can speed up or slow down the rate of theta decay in options.
-In today’s article we shall discuss how can we avoid these traps.
+In today’s article, we shall discuss how we can avoid these traps.

-The 9300 call option was sold @ 55 on Wednesday.
-About 80% of the position was covered, when the call dropped to Rs.8 the same day.
-The rest of the 20% was carried forward, along with a hedge.
-Today the 9300 call option in the 9th April contract closed at zero.
-What is most important is, we were selling a Call option during a rising market by calculating the volatility adjusted market movement.
+What is most important is, we were buying a Call option during a falling market by calculating the volatility adjusted market movement.
 We were not interested in predicting the market and buying Put options.
-So can this method be applied to buying options also?
+So can this method be applied to selling options also?
 The answer is, “Yes”.
-Whether the market rises or falls sharply, the risk was very small because you would buy undervalued option and sell overvalued ones.
-In our case, option buyers had owned the risk by buying the 9300 Call which was trading way above its fair value threshold, therefore the only solution was to sell the Call and watch it melt like ice-cream under the hot Sun.
+Whether the market rises or falls sharply, the risk was very small because you would buy undervalued options and sell overvalued ones.
+In our case, option buyers had owned the risk by buying the 43,500 Call which was trading way below its fair value threshold, therefore the only solution was to buy the Call and watch it rally like Usain Bolt.